-The Company and China Telecommunications Corporation agreed on September 23, 2015 to renew the Trademark License Agreement pursuant to its terms for a further term expiring on December 31, 2018.
+On August 20, 2018, the Company and China Telecommunications Corporation have entered into a supplemental agreement and renewed the Trademark License Agreement pursuant to the terms thereof for a further term of three years from January 1, 2019 to December 31, 2021.
 The Company may renew the Trademark License Agreement for such further periods as the parties may agree, by 30 days' written notification to China Telecommunications Corporation.